 If a run outside of the resort to explore the beautiful area is not enough, the Amatara has a really nice gym overlooking the sea.
 Hotel gyms can be tiny with limited equipment.
 But the Amatara gym is spacious and has a lot of equipment for various types of workout.
 The hotel also offers daily sessions, such as Pilates, Yoga, Thai boxing or TRX.

 There is also a small boutique where you can buy souvenirs and postcards but also really nice beachwear.
 I bought a really nice beach tunic and dress there.

 If you travel with kids, there is also a kid’s club.
 In general, I did not see too many families with kids there and I had the feeling it is more a resort for couples (which was perfect for us).

 Upon your arrival, the staff will give you an overview of the activities you can book through the hotel.
 I would recommend to do some research before you come to Phuket and see if you would like to book in advance.
-If not, you will know at least which trips you would like to focus on and if the options at the hotel match your expectations.
+You will then have an idea about potential trips and can see if the hotel options match your expectations.

 The hotel also offers shuttles to Panwa Beach and some tourist attractions.
 (As I am not a big fan of these big tourist places, I have not tried them.
 Hence, I cannot give you a review here).